Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mets have the 22nd-ranked team ERA among all MLB pitching staffs (4.50).

-- The Mets have a 4.50 team ERA that ranks 21st among all league pitching staffs.
+- Mets pitchers combine to surrender 114 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- His most recent appearance was on Wednesday against the Milwaukee Brewers, when the right-hander went five innings, surrendering two earned runs while allowing five hits.
+- His last appearance came on Wednesday against the Milwaukee Brewers, when the righty tossed five innings, surrendering two earned runs while allowing five hits.

-- The 30-year-old has put up an ERA of 3.53, with 11.1 strikeouts per nine innings, in 15 games this season.
-Opponents have a .209 batting average against him.
+- In 15 games this season, the 30-year-old has a 3.53 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.